nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Discovery.md

 ## Authentication to the Service

-This part is always handled by the plugin, using the different info provided in the configuration parameters (auth. end point + clientId + clientSecret).
+This part is always handled by the plugin, using the different info provided in the configuration parameters (auth. end point + grantType + scope + clientId + clientSecret + environement).

 The service returns a token valid a certain time: The plugin handles this timeout (so as to avoid requesting a token at each call, saving some loads)